-Mission: Clarke provides children who are deaf or hard of hearing with the listening, learning and spoken language skills they need to succeed.
+Mission: Clarke provides children who are deaf and hard of hearing with the listening, learning and spoken language skills they need to succeed.

 clarke early intervention programs: clarke's early childhood/parent infant programs serve children who are deaf or hard of hearing from birth through three years of age.
 The innovative program helps parents learn to use listening and spoken language techniques to enhance their child's communication skills and offers support and education, on-site audiological services and assessments for sensory aids such as cochlear implants.
-In addition to the center and home-based programs, families are able to access these services through clarke's tv visit program in which speech and language professionals coach parents and observe infants via webcam.
-Approximately 200 children served.
+In addition to the center and home-based programs, families are able to access these services through clarke's televisit program in which speech and language professionals coach parents and observe infants via webcam.
+More than 260 children served.